andiandi13/DBZ-Recut-subsync/README.md

 <summary>Important Notes</summary>

 - The script automatically removes unused lines from the raw subtitles.
-However, since it's hard to code accurate rules to delete all useless lines without risking the removal of lines that should be kept, there’s a possibility you’ll find an extra unused line here and there.
+However, since there can't be a perfect rule to delete all useless lines without risking the removal of lines that should be kept, there’s a possibility you’ll find an extra unused line here and there.
 We edited the timeline of all project files to prevent this as much as possible, but it’s good to know just in case you come across it.

 - Also, not directly related to the script but there are some lines that you have to manually edit, because we edited the voice clip to remove a part of it, therefore the subtitle must be adapted accordingly.
 You can find all lines to edit [here](https://docs.google.com/spreadsheets/d/1pw--Lhc-u3Rt4GSl_2UvieFWkNJ26srMeyL7d5OQ_XM/edit?gid=1686722232#gid=1686722232)